 As an Amazon Associate I earn from qualifying purchases.

-Friends, I thought it would be easy, and I was surprised how much EASIER it was than I had anticipated.
+I, of course, thought it would be easy, but I was surprised how much easier it was than I had anticipated.
 I did stumble a little bit, and please learn from my mistake… Do not, I repeat, DO NOT use nonpareil sprinkles (those teeny tiny colored balls) for these donuts.

 Use regular rainbow sprinkles for that!

 Round 2 (and every round since– we’ve made these a lot since 2014!) came together much quicker and much more beautifully.

 I am able to mix the batter, bake the donuts, allow them to cool, and make the glaze, quick enough to stave off grabby toddlers and still maintain their interest in them.

 Parents, you feel me… Quick, huh?

 So if you find yourself craving a donut some morning, you’re in luck!
 You can whip up a batch before you can think twice about getting in the car and going to get one.

 The only ingredients involved here that you might not have on hand are plain yogurt (I always use full fat Greek) and almond extract.